 Above 3 creations by Peter Saville in 1981.
 Below the original source.

-Meanwhile Dunbar’s work became more challenging and highly decorative, evolving in to eccentric three-dimensional cut-outs and exaggerated perspective.
+Meanwhile, Dunbar’s work became more challenging and highly decorative, evolving into eccentric three-dimensional cut-outs and exaggerated perspective.
 It was embraced open-armed by designers in Britain and a crazy fusion of classicism, modernist and Dutch design appearing at a rate of knots…

 Above Studio Dumbar's 1984 cover for the Dutch Post Office Year Book.